 Common questions Australians ask about travel insurance for the United Kingdom.

-Does my travel insurance cover me across all of the UK?
+Does my travel insurance cover me across England, Scotland, Wales, and Northern Ireland?

-Yes - standard travel insurance policies cover you across England, Scotland, Wales, and Northern Ireland.
-If you plan to cross into the Republic of Ireland, check that your policy covers that as a separate destination.
-Most European or worldwide policies will cover both.
+Yes - standard travel insurance policies cover you across the entire United Kingdom.
+If you plan to cross the border into the Republic of Ireland, check that your policy covers it as a separate destination.
+Most European or worldwide policies will include both.

 Is COVID-19 covered by travel insurance for the UK?

 Coverage varies by provider and policy tier.
 Some Australian travel insurers include COVID-19 medical costs and related trip cancellation as standard, while others offer it as an add-on or exclude pandemic-related claims.
-Check the specific Product Disclosure Statement (PDS) for your chosen policy.
+Check the Product Disclosure Statement (PDS) for your chosen policy.

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
+Disclaimer: The information on this page is for general informational purposes only and does not constitute financial, insurance, or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
 Actual premiums will vary based on your age, trip duration, activities, pre-existing conditions, and chosen cover level.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
+RHCA information is based on the Services Australia website and may change - verify current arrangements before travelling.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Compare Estimates